klezi10/my-JS-weather-app/README.md

 ### What I learned

-The forecast was quite challenging.
 I learned to use the forEach loop to copy each forecast day multiple times.
 I also learned how to convert Unix day to a legible format.

 ### Continued development